 - (a) Definitions.
-As used in this section: - (1) 'Economic development project' means a capital project that includes capital expenditures by both private persons and one or more units of local government and that increases employment opportunities, local government tax base, or both.
+As used in this section: - (1) 'Economic development project' means a capital project that includes capital expenditures by both private persons and one or more units of local government and that increases net employment opportunities for residents of the development district or within a two-mile radius of the project, whichever is larger, and local government tax base.

-Of the private development forecast for an economic development project by the development financing plan for the district in which the project will occur, a maximum of twenty percent (20%) may be used for retail sales, hotels, banking and financial services offered directly to consumers, and other commercial uses other than office space.
+If the district in which such a project will occur is outside a city's central business district (as that district is defined by resolution of the city council, which definition is binding and conclusive), of the private development forecast for an economic development project by the development financing plan for the district in which the project will occur, a maximum of twenty percent (20%) of the plan's estimated square footage of floor space may be proposed for use in retail sales, hotels, banking and financial services offered directly to consumers, and other commercial uses other than office space.

-- 1 (2) 'Publish' means insertion in a newspaper qualified under G.S.
+- (2) 'Publish' means insertion in a newspaper qualified under G.S.
 1-597 to public legal advertisements in the county or counties in which the unit is located. - (3) 'Unit' or 'unit of local government' means a county, city, town, or incorporated village. - (b) Authorization.
 A unit of local government may finance public improvements that are part of an economic development project with the proceeds of development financing bonds, issued pursuant to Article 6 of Chapter 159 of the General Statutes, together with any other revenues that are available to the unit.
 Before it receives the approval of the Local Government Commission for issuance of development financing bonds, the unit's governing body must define a development financing district and adopt a development financing plan for the district. - (c) Development Financing District.
 A development financing district created pursuant to this section must be comprised of property that is either: - (1) Blighted, deteriorated, deteriorating, undeveloped, or inappropriately developed from the standpoint of sound community development and growth; - (2) Appropriate for rehabilitation or conservation activities; or - (3) Appropriate for the economic development of the community.